Performant-Labs/atk_demo/README.md

 This recipe will:
 - Install Automated Testing Kit into a fresh Drupal 10.3 (or higher) or Drupal 11 installation.
-- Add and configure modules that allow each test to operate (see documentation).
+- Install and configure modules that allow each test to operate (see documentation).
-- Add the Gin theme.
+- Install the Gin theme by calling the kanopi/gin-admin-experience recipe.

 ## Documentation